 Outdoor Workers & Extreme Heat

-Ontario’s Occupational Health and Safety Act regulations do prescribe temperature minimums and maximums for a few particular settings involving freezers, compressed air, work chambers, and underground change rooms.
-But generally speaking, “[t]here are no set minimum or maximum temperatures for other workplaces.”
+Ontario’s Occupational Health and Safety Act regulations do prescribe temperature minimums and maximums for a few particular settings involving freezers, compressed air, work chambers and underground change rooms, but generally speaking, “there are no set minimum or maximum temperatures for other workplaces.”

-That said, according to the Ministry of Labour, extreme heat or cold can be a hazard and therefore “temperature is a legitimate issue in determining workplace safety.
+That said, according to the Ministry of Labour, extreme heat or cold can be a hazard and, therefore, “temperature is a legitimate issue in determining workplace safety.
 A particular concern is heat stress.”

 Heat stress can be caused by working in outdoors in direct sunlight, in high humidity or hot enclosed areas such as commercial kitchens, laundries, foundries, factories, mines, etc. Heat stress can result in many types of illness ranging from rash and cramps to fainting, heat exhaustion and heat stroke.
 It can also aggravate pre-existing cardiovascular and respiratory health conditions.
 Heat stress is dangerous and at its worst, can be fatal.

-It’s important to note that while there are few explicit provisions related to extreme heat, employers and supervisors still “have a duty to take every precaution reasonable in the circumstances for the protection of a worker.
+It is important to note that while there are few explicit provisions related to extreme heat, employers and supervisors still “have a duty to take every precaution reasonable in the circumstances for the protection of a worker.
 This includes developing hot and cold environment policies and procedures to protect workers in hot and cold environments.”

 In reality, this duty of care isn’t as clear as it could be.
 Ryerson occupational health professor Thomas Tenkate explains that “heat stress and its symptoms are not well defined under this duty of care, meaning a large number of business don’t take sun safety seriously because they aren’t legally required to.
-Legislation needs to be a more specific and with definable terms, or else it will continue to be ignored.”
+Legislation needs to be a more specific with definable terms, or else it will continue to be ignored.”

 One of the reasons that temperature guidelines are so vague is that calculating exposure limits is complex.
 Relative humidity, amount of air movement, work demands and clothing are all factors.
 The work-rest regimen and whether a person is acclimatized to the work load under the conditions are also important factors.